Australian two-dollar coin

-The Australian two-dollar coin is the highest-denomination coin of the Australian dollar.
+The Australian two-dollar coin is the highest-denomination circulating coin of the Australian dollar.
 It was first issued on 20 June 1988, having been in planning since the mid-1970s.
 It replaced the Australian two-dollar note due to having a longer circulatory life.

 The only "mint set only" year was 1991.

 $2 coins are legal tender for amounts not exceeding 10 times the face value of the coin for any payment of a debt.

 Design

-In accordance with all other Australian coins, the obverse features the portrait of the reigning monarch, who during the lifetime of the coin has only been Queen Elizabeth II.
+In accordance with all other Australian coins, the obverse features the portrait of the reigning monarch, who during the lifetime of the coin has primarily been Queen Elizabeth II.
 From 1988 to 1998 the portrait of her was by Raphael Maklouf before being replaced in the following year by one sculpted by Ian Rank-Broadley.
 Since 2019, the effigy of Elizabeth II by artist Jody Clark has been released into circulation.
+In 2024, following the death of Queen Elizabeth II in 2022, coins with a new obverse featuring the portrait of King Charles III entered general circulation.